 After the DockerFile is created with the example content we can build our image with

-sudo because the current user do not have enough rights to create Docker image and we get
+docker build command.
+We will require sudo because the current user does not have enough rights to create Docker image and we get

 $ sudo docker build -t poftut1 .